 Factors that affect the monthly costs include the number of users you have each month.

-Also plan for an initial setup cost as a lot of work is done to set up your new system and migrate data to get your software working.
-This is to be expected, but to get value for money, make sure there’s also some training included in the price.
-You and your employees must be able to use it, prevent unnecessary mistakes and deliver a high quality product now that you have the tools available.
+Also, plan for an initial setup cost as a lot of work is done to set up your new system and migrate data to get your software working.
+This is to be expected but to get value for money, make sure there’s also some training included in the price.
+You and your employees must be able to use it, prevent unnecessary mistakes, and deliver a high-quality product now that you have the tools available.

 Your bank accounting software can be the key to running a more efficient, mistake-free business.
-In the financial sector this reputation can draw more clients because it affects people’s trust in you.
+In the financial sector, this reputation can draw more clients because it affects people’s trust in you.

 Consumers and businesses are weary about who to trust with one of their most valuable assets: their money.
-Be known as the company who values customers’ money and who goes the extra mile to ensure accuracy & fast service.
+Be known as the company that values customers’ money and who goes the extra mile to ensure accuracy & fast service.